Whirligig beetle: Description

 Whirligig beetles are most conspicuous for their bewildering swimming.
-Their coloration is not showy and they can be quite hard to see if they are not moving or are under water.
-However, most species are handsomely coloured with a sombre lustre of steely grey or bronze.
+They can be difficult to see if they are not moving or are under water.
+Most species are coloured steely grey or bronze.
 Their integument is finely sculpted with little pits; it is hard and elastic and produces a water repellent waxy outer layer, which is constantly supplemented.
-Among other functions, the lubricant layer and smooth outline make the beetles remarkably difficult to hold on to if caught; they slip from between one's fingers like a fresh orange pip.
+Among other functions, the lubricant layer and smooth outline make the beetles difficult to hold on to if caught.

 The antennae are unusual among beetles, being short and plump, and placed about at water level.
 The compound eyes are remarkable for each being divided into a higher part that is above water level when a beetle is floating passively, and a lower part that is below water level.
 In this respect they recall the horizontally divided eyes of the four-eyed fishes (Anableps), which also live at the surface of the water.
 The middle, and more especially the hind legs are adapted for swimming (natatory): they are greatly flattened and fringed with bristles that fold to aid swimming action.
 In contrast the front legs are long and adapted for grasping food or prey.
 In males the front tarsi have suckers, which are used to hold onto the slippery female during mating.